YLS_banner_crop_0003_GLC.jpg

 John Bowers

-John is a Yale Law School graduate.
-Before coming to Yale, John worked as a staff researcher at the Berkman Klein Center for Internet & Society at Harvard Law School.
+John is an associate at Covington & Burling LLP’s Washington, DC office, where he practices in the Privacy & Cybersecurity and Technology and Communications Regulation practice groups.
+He graduated from Yale Law School in 2023.
+Prior to law school, John worked as a staff researcher at the Berkman Klein Center for Internet & Society at Harvard Law School.
 John earned his undergraduate degree at Harvard College, where he studied the social sciences and computer science.

 Julia Brower

-Julia is an associate at Covington, Washington, DC office where she practices in the International Arbitration, Litigation, and Anti-corruption/FCPA practice groups.
+Julia is an associate at Covington & Burling LLP's Washington, DC office, where she practices in the International Arbitration, Litigation, and Anti-corruption/FCPA practice groups.

-Julia was a Junior Fellow at the Carnegie Endowment for International Peace and a paralegal in the Office of the Legal Adviser in the U.S. Department of State before law school.
+Julia was a junior fellow at the Carnegie Endowment for International Peace and a paralegal in the Office of the Legal Adviser in the U.S. Department of State before law school.
 During law school, Julia worked in Sierra Leone with Timap for Justice, a local NGO that provides free legal assistance throughout the country, and with a law firm in Washington, D.C.
 She is currently clerking for Judge Karen Nelson Moore on the U.S. Sixth Circuit Court of Appeals.
-In December 2015, she will begin a Robina Foundation Human Rights Fellowship as a policy adviser at the Washington, D.C. office of the U.S. Mission to the United Nations.
-Julia will work on thematic issues with a human rights focus--women and security, human trafficking, access to justice, and international accountability mechanisms--and manage two geographic regions, West Africa and Latin America.
+She also was a Robina Foundation Human Rights Fellowship policy adviser at the Washington, D.C. office of the U.S. Mission to the United Nations.
+Julia worked on thematic issues with a human rights focus--women and security, human trafficking, access to justice, and international accountability mechanisms--and managed two geographic regions, West Africa and Latin America.

 Sarah Burack